zenmonkeykstop/qubes-doc.rtd/developer/services/qrexec.rst

 channels, which depends on the underlying hypervisor, as well the domain’s OS.

-For more details on the qrexec framework and protocol, see “`Qubes RPC internals </doc/qrexec-internals>`__.”
+For more details on the qrexec framework and protocol, see “ :doc:`Qubes RPC internals </developer/services/qrexec-internals>`.”

 Qubes RPC services
 ==================